MOWNIKAPremkumar/EasyBuy-FE/README.md

 ## Features

-- **Product Categories**: Products are categorized into various sections 'Mobile Phones','Laptops','Smartwatches','Televisions','Headphones','Earbuds','Home Appliances','MobileAccessories, PC Accessories, Laptop Accessories',that too,with our own brands and other branded items too.
+- **Product Categories**:Products are divided into several sections, including 'Mobile Phones,' 'Laptops,' 'Smartwatches,' 'Televisions,' 'Headphones,' 'Earbuds,' 'Home Appliances,' and 'Mobile Accessories' as well as 'Laptop Accessories.'
+Additionally, we offer a variety of accessories, both under our own brand and from other recognized brands.

 - **User Authentication**: Users can sign up, log in, and update their profiles.
 Authentication is implemented to secure user data and allow personalized experiences.